DataDog/datadog-agent/Dockerfiles/cluster-agent/README.md

 kind: ServiceAccount
 apiVersion: v1
 metadata:
-  name: dca
+  name: datadog-dca
   namespace: default
 ---
 apiVersion: rbac.authorization.k8s.io/v1
 kind: ClusterRoleBinding
 metadata:
-  name: dca
+  name: datadog-dca
 roleRef:
   apiGroup: rbac.authorization.k8s.io
   kind: ClusterRole
-  name: dca
+  name: datadog-dca
 subjects:
 - kind: ServiceAccount
-  name: dca
+  name: datadog-dca
   namespace: default
 ---
 ```

-The ConfigMap to store the `LatestEventToken` has to be deployed in the `default` namespace and be named `eventtokendca`
+The ConfigMap to store the `event.tokenKey` and the `event.tokenTimestamp` has to be deployed in the `default` namespace and be named `configmapdcatoken`
-Simply running `kubectl create configmap configmaptokendca --from-literal="eventToken"="12"`
+One can simply run `kubectl create configmap configmapdcatoken --from-literal="event.tokenKey"="0"` .
+NB: you can set any resversion here, make sure it's not set to a value superior to the actual curent resversion.

+You can also set the `event.tokenTimestamp`, if not present, it will be automatically set.